Scattered showers flood streets and homes in Fresno County

-PARLIER, California (KSEE) — The rain may have ended by the afternoon Sunday, but many Fresno County families are still cleaning up the mess it left behind.
+PARLIER, California (KGPE) — The rain may have ended by the afternoon Sunday, but many Fresno County families are still cleaning up the mess it left behind.

 The scattered storms in the area caused flooding in cities throughout the county.
 A number of streets in Parlier, though, hit particularly hard — causing some of the water to flood into a number of homes.